-To use Anti-DDoS Pro to protect services, such as client-based games, mobile games, and native apps, you must create port forwarding rules and change the service IP to the IP address of your Anti-DDoS Pro instance.
-This topic describes how to create port forwarding rules in the Anti-DDoS Pro console.
+To use Anti-DDoS Pro or Anti-DDoS Premium to protect non-website services, such as client-based games, mobile games, or apps, you must create port forwarding rules and use the IP address of your Anti-DDoS Pro or Anti-DDoS Premium instance as the service IP address.
+This topic describes how to create a port forwarding rule in the Anti-DDoS Pro or Anti-DDoS Premium console.

 - In the left-side navigation pane, choose .

-On the Port Settings page, select an Anti-DDoS Pro instance and click Create Rule.
+- On the Port Config page, select the target instance and click Create Rule.

-In the Create Rule dialog box, complete the configuration.
-The configuration details are as follows:
+- In the Create Rule dialog box, specify the required parameters.

-After a forwarding rule is created, you can configure session persistence, health check, and anti-DDoS protection policies based on your needs.
-For more information, see Step 2: Configure protection policies.
+After a port forwarding rule is created, you can configure session persistence, health checks, and anti-DDoS protection policies for non-website services as required.
+For more information, see Step 2: Configure port forwarding and anti-DDoS protection policies.

-You can also edit or delete the rule based on your needs.
+You can also edit or delete a rule as required.